Bristol Distinguished Address Series

 Description

-This event explores the dynamic evolution of the publishing and creative industries through the lens of Steven's extensive experience.
+This event explores the dynamic evolution of the publishing and creative industries through the lens of Stephen's extensive experience.
 It delves into how technological advancements, sector strategies and leadership approaches are reshaping creative communities.
 Paying particular attention to engagement with UK Government through bodies such as the Creative Industries Council and regional growth in cities such as Bristol.

-The conversation will also address the continued technological developments and their implications for the creative sector; highlighting opportunities for innovation, collaboration and sustainable leadership in a rapidly changing cultural and economic landscape.
+Hosted by Nikesh Shukla, award-winning novelist and screenwriter, the event will also address the continued technological developments and their implications for the creative sector; highlighting opportunities for innovation, collaboration and sustainable leadership in a rapidly changing cultural and economic landscape.

 About Stephen